jivimberg/jivimberg.github.io/source/_posts/2018-12-01-interviewing-in-silicon-valley.markdown

 {% img center /images/posts/2018-12-22/on-siteRoutine.png 750 ‘The on-site routine’ %}

-Mindfulness is something I’ve just recently discovered, and it’s helping me manage anxiety.
-I used [Headspace][29] app to do a **15/20 minutes meditation before going in.**
+Mindfulness is something I’ve just recently discovered.
+I was introduced to it through the book [Waking Up][WakingUp] and have started practicing meditation using the [Headspace][29] app.
+I usually did a **15/20 minutes meditation before the on-site** and found that it helped me relax before going in.

 # Your perception is __not__ predictive of performance